 Visitors and volunteers

 You must fill out a COVID-19 self-assessment log before you arrive on campus or any University of Toronto owned or operated property.
-The self-assessment log can be found here.
+The self-assessment log for visitors can be found here.

 You are required to keep copies of your log for 30 days.